electrikmilk/cherri/language/content-item-types.md

 These are defined in Shortcuts for example as `WFAppStoreAppContentItem`.

-In Cherri, we shorten these into singular names.
+In Cherri, they are shortened into singular names.

 - `app` - WFAppStoreAppContentItem
 - `article` - WFArticleContentItem